addyosmani/critical-path-css-demo/README.md

 ## Tutorial

-Let's assume you have a project which already has [Gulp](http://gulpjs.com) setup.

-If not, follow the next few lines to install and scaffold a project using [Yeoman](http://yeoman.io):
+Follow the next few lines to install and scaffold a project using [Yeoman](http://yeoman.io) and Gulp:

 ```sh
 $ mkdir myapp && cd myapp